stoplightio/spectral/README.md

 - Create custom rules to lint _any JSON object_
 - Use JSON paths to apply rules / functions to specific parts of your JSON objects
-- Built-in set of functions to help [build custom rules](#creating-a-custom-rule).
+- Built-in set of functions to help [build custom rulesets](docs/rulesets.md).
 Functions include pattern checks, parameter checks, alphabetical ordering, a specified number of characters, provided keys are present in an object, etc
-- [Create custom functions](#creating-a-custom-function) for advanced use cases
-- Optional ready to use rules and functions to validate and lint [OpenAPI v2 _and_ v3 documents](#example-linting-an-openapi-document)
+- Default ready to use rules and functions to validate and lint OpenAPI v2 _and_ v3 documents
 - Validate JSON with [Ajv](https://github.com/epoberezkin/ajv)

 ## Installation